Reminiscence therapy: Continuity theory

-Reminiscence therapy
+Therapy

 Reminiscence therapy makes use of life events by having participants vocally recall episodic memories from their past.
 It helps provide people with a sense of continuity in terms of their life events.
 Reminiscence therapy may take place in a group setting, individually, or in pairs depending on the aim of the treatment Reminiscence therapy can also be structured or unstructured within these configurations.
 While the primary aim of reminiscence therapy is to strengthen cognitive memory components, a secondary goal may be to encourage either intrapersonal development or interpersonal development.
 These individual needs will determine whether the therapy is conducted in a group setting or alone with a practitioner.
 Memories are processed chronologically starting at birth and focusing on major, significant life events.
 The focus is reflection, not simply recall.
 Reminiscence therapy may use prompts such as photographs, household items, music, or personal recordings.

-Applications of reminiscence therapy
+Applications

-Reminiscence Therapy is used predominately in elderly patients This may in part be due to the common disorders reminiscence therapy has been used for are prevalent in the elderly, such as depression.
+Reminiscence therapy is used predominately in elderly patients This may in part be due to the common disorders reminiscence therapy has been used for are prevalent in the elderly, such as depression.
 It has often been used in nursing homes or assisted living facilities, as it provides a sense of continuity in one's life and therefore may aid these types of transitions.
 Patients with chronic conditions may also benefit from reminiscence therapy, as they often suffer socially and emotionally.
 Other issues have been addressed using reminiscence therapy, including behavioural, social, and cognitive problems.
 Studies have found group reminiscence therapy sessions may lead to strengthened social relationships and friendships within the group.

-Mental health and life improvement
+Improvements

 Many studies have examined the effects of reminiscence therapy on overall affect.
 One group of researchers implemented reminiscence therapy into a community in response to a rash of suicides.
 The researchers administered the therapy to older adults (predominantly women) at a local community center for the elderly.
 A questionnaire administered after the group reminiscence therapy session revealed that 97.3% of participants enjoyed the experience of talking, 98.7% enjoyed listening to others, 89.2% felt that the group work with reminiscence therapy would help in their daily life, and 92.6% wished to continue in the program.
 The researchers suggest their results support the previously reported effects of increased life satisfaction and self-esteem.
 Another study showed that after one session a week for 12 weeks of integrative reminiscence therapy, institutionalized older veterans in Taiwan experienced significant increases in self-esteem and life satisfaction as compared to the control group.
 However, there is some evidence that RT can improve quality of life, cognition, communication and possibly mood in people with dementia in some circumstances, although all the benefits were small.
 A recent Cochrane review (2018) concluded that reminiscence therapy can improve quality of life, cognition, communication and possibly mood in people with dementia in some circumstances, although all the benefits were small.